Darrin Patrick

 Darrin Patrick (December 4, 1970 – May 7, 2020) was an American author and teaching pastor at Seacoast Church in Charleston, South Carolina.
 He was a pastor of The Journey, a fellowship of churches in St. Louis, Missouri, which he founded in 2002.
 He served as the chaplain to the St. Louis Cardinals and was the author of several books.
-A prominent figure within New Calvinism, he was the vice-president of the Acts 29 Network, an international church planting organization, and a council member of The Gospel Coalition.
+A prominent figure within New Calvinism, he was the vice-president of the Acts 29 Network, an international church planting organization, and a former council member of The Gospel Coalition.

-He died by suicide in May 2020.
+He died by suicide in May 2020, in what appeared to be a “self-inflicted gunshot wound.”

-Personal background
+Early life and education

 Patrick was born in Marion, Illinois.
 He became a Christian while in high school, where he was an all-conference, all-area catcher on the baseball team.
-After beginning a successful ministry in high school, he pursued pastoral training rather than a college baseball career.
+After beginning a successful ministry whilst in Marion High School, he pursued pastoral training rather than a college baseball career.

 He earned a Bachelor of Arts in Bible and Biblical Languages from Southwest Baptist University (1994), graduated summa cum laude from Midwestern Baptist Theological Seminary (M.Div., 1997), and received a Doctor of Ministry degree from Covenant Theological Seminary (2010).
-He married in 1993 and had four children.